unitrq/hirpc/README.md

 type CallHandler func(context.Context) (interface{}, error)
 ```

-`Endpoint.Dispatch` finds requested method reflected handler and construct execution context in `MethodCall` instance, `CallHandler` value resolved by `Endpoint.Dispatch` is `Invoke` method of `MethodCall`.
+`Endpoint.Dispatch` looks up requested method reflected function and constructs handling function capturing allocated input and output parameter instances, wrapping it into middleware chain if necessary.
-`MethodCall` object captures call dispatch context and list of middleware wrappers applied to this call, exposing service and method metadata introspected by `reflect` package to user middleware.
+`CallContext` object provides access to service and method names, parameter values and `CallRequest` instance used to dispatch this call to user middleware.

 `NewEndpoint` and `Endpoint.Use` register endpoint-level middleware applied to every method call of every service, while `Endpoint.Register` and `Endpoint.Root` register service-level middleware applied only to methods of one specific service.
 `Endpoint` public methods are synchronized using `sync.RWMutex` so it's safe to `Register` and `Unregister` services at runtime.